Professional cleaning services prevent Norovirus outbreaks in homes and businesses and can save hundreds of lives a year in the US.

 - Has a large number of people trafficking within a confined space.

-- Prepares and serves food on a large scale where people eat in relative, close proximity to one another, and, with the rare exception of a fine dining establishment;
+- Prepares and serves food on a large scale where people eat in relative, proximity to one another, and, with the rare exception of a fine dining establishment;

 - May not present the best possible solution or circumstances for proper personal hygiene.